Gabapentin (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Behavior problems, hostility, restlessness, trouble concentrating, moodiness (especially in children)
+- Behavior problems, aggression, restlessness, trouble concentrating, moodiness (especially in children)

 - Blistering, peeling, or red skin rash